Ahren-Chen/Piraten-Kapern/logbook.md

 * Modified how to calculate score based on a map of each face to their occurance in the rolls.
 * Optimized even further how the players reroll by using maps in preparation for step 4.
 Version step3.2.
 * Completed F11 by implementing scoring 3 of a kind.
+* Completed F12 by implementing all the combo bonuses except full chest.